-A very sad story about two young boys who tragically drowned while bathing in a lake, and the tale of two valleys submerged to quench the first of a growing population.
+A very sad story about two young boys who tragically drowned while bathing in a lake, and the tale of two valleys submerged to quench the thirst of a growing population.

 While researching the history and families of Wet Sleddale, I came across an article written in 2012 by Helen Ashworth, who is the 2nd great-niece of the two boys who had drowned in Hawes Water in 1874.
-Helen was very keen that the boys were no forgotten, so she kindly allowed me to use the information for my first ‘local history’ story.
-After much correspondence and ground work, the events of that sad day and the following years came to light.
+Helen was very keen that the boys were not forgotten, so she kindly allowed me to use some of the information for my first ‘local history’ story.
+After much correspondence, ground work, and further researching, the events of that sad day and the following years came to light.

 The following chapters are: